NetBus

 Netbus client (v1.70) works fine in Windows 2000 and in Windows XP as well.
-Major parts of the protocol, used between the client and server interaction (in version 1.70) are textual.
-Thus the server can be controlled by typing human understandable commands over a raw TCP connection.
-It is more difficult than using the client application yet allows one to administrate computers with NetBus from operating environments other than Windows, or when original client is not available.
-Features (such as screen capture) require an application with ability of accepting binary data, such as netcat.
-Most of more common protocols (like the Internet Relay Chat protocol, POP3 SMTP, HTTP) can also be used over a raw connections in a similar way.
+Major parts of the protocol, used between the client and server interactions (in version 1.70) are textual.

 NetBus 2.0 Pro was released in February 1999.
 It was marketed commercially as a powerful remote administration tool.
 It was less stealthy, but special hacked versions exist that make it possible to use it for illegal purposes.

-All versions of the program were widely used by "script kiddies" and was popularized by the release of Back Orifice.
+All versions of the program were widely used by "script kiddies" and were popularized by the release of Back Orifice.
 Because of its smaller size, Back Orifice can be used to gain some access to a machine.
 The attacker can then use Back Orifice to install the NetBus server on the target computer.
 Most anti-virus programs detect and remove NetBus.